TatianaMou/INST326-Project/README.md

 The domain focus is the medical field.
 Students often struggle to interpret their symptoms and determine whether they need professional help.

 ## Installation and Setup Instructions
 This code was created in Google Colab.
 All of the test functions have the necessary data available in the cells to easily run and see an example of how they work.
+We created functions that would allow patients and doctors to register their information and then be given back possible conditions they have, ranking the severity and providing feedback on when it is important to go see a doctor.

 ## Usage Examples